pcw8531/bifurcation-signatures-movement-2026/README.md

 Data and code for: **Convergent bifurcation signatures in movement: a systemic analysis across locomotion, perceptual expertise, and elementary coordination**

-Manuscript rsif-2026-0781, *Journal of the Royal Society Interface*, revised for resubmission (R1, September 2026).
+Revised reproducibility package, September 2026.
 Archived release: Zenodo DOI to be inserted after the v1.1.0 release.

 ## Overview